Orbitestella parva

-Orbitestella parva is a species of minute sea snail, a marine gastropod mollusc in the family Orbitestellidae.
+Orbitestella parva is a species of small sea snail, a marine gastropod mollusc in the family Orbitestellidae.

 Description

 The vitreous-white, very minute shell has a discoidal shape and a flat spire.
 The shell is smooth and perforate with some growth lines.
 The protoconch consists of one whorl, rather large and with a bulbous shape.

 Distribution

 This marine species is endemic to New Zealand.